Version2beta/talks/how_to_hire_a_software_engineer_take_2.md

 ### The phone screen

-We don't want to waste your time.
+We don't want to waste the candidate's time, or our time either.
 The phone screen is a go / no-go interview that determines whether it's worthwhile to bring a candidate in for the on-site interview process.

 #### What we want to know:

-We want to understand why you're looking for a new job, and why you're looking at OC Tanner specifically.
-Also, we want to know if you can actually code.
+We want to understand why the candidate is looking for a new job, and why at OC Tanner specifically.
+Also, we want to make sure the candidate can code.

-#### Interviewing for the Win!
+#### For the Win!

 The best way to win the phone screen is to be an excellent, well rounded developer who knows about the work we do.